baorlys/nr-ecommerce-be/README.md

 # E-Commerce Backend

 This is the backend of an e-commerce application built with **Spring Boot**.
 It provides a robust and scalable REST API for managing the core functionalities of an online shopping platform.
+Built with a modular architecture, it allows for easy maintenance and extensibility.

 ## Features